teleportaloo/PDX-Bus/README.markdown

 you will need to ask permission if you want to distribute it in some way.
 Note that I took the PDF and made the GIF file - the GIF file provided by TriMet is too small and will not work.
+This gif file is converted into a set of tiles to enable a more efficient display.

 ### Enabling the project to use the graphics
 Once the graphics have been downloaded and copied into place you will need to enable them in the project.

-* In the Xcode project, under Resouces you will find the Aha-Soft, TriMet and Glyphish folders.
+* In the Xcode project, under Resouces you will find graphics folders.
 The file names will be red for any missing files.
 * For files that are not red, select them all, CTRL-Click then choose "Get Info" from the pop-up menu.